Koichi, Tea Field Farmer

 A: If you listen, you'll notice that the birds never stop singing here.
 Among the 20 or so fields we have, this one is the only place where the birds never stop singing.
 So, it goes without saying that this is an environment where you can hear birdsong and all kinds of other natural sounds.
 It would be wonderful if guests could experience this when they visit.

-With careful consideration of the environment and always seeking to improve his tea fields in innovative ways, Koichi-san heartily welcomes all guests to experience the bountiful harmony of nature and tea production that Sonogi Town has to offer.
+With careful consideration of the environment and always seeking to improve his tea fields in innovative ways, Koichi-san heartily welcomes all guests to experience the bountiful harmony of nature and tea production that Sonogi has to offer.

 Read more, here.